travis-ci/docs-travis-ci-com/slate/source/index.md

 You can also trigger a full OAuth handshake between Travis CI and GitHub by opening `/auth/handshake` in a web browser.
 The endpoint takes an optional `redirect_uri` query parameter, which takes a URL the web browser will end up on if the handshake is successful.

-There is an alternative version of this that will try to run the handshake in a hidden iframe and using `window.postMessage` to hand the token to the website embedding the iframe. **This endpoint will only work for whitelisted websites.**
+There is an alternative version of this that will try to run the handshake in a hidden iframe and using `window.postMessage` to hand the token to the website embedding the iframe. **This endpoint will only work for safelisted websites.**

 # Entities